Glan y Don - Abererch BeachPwllheli, Llŷn Peninsula

 The Abererch section of the beach is most easily accessed through Abererch Sands Holiday Park, off the A497 Pwllheli to Criccieth road.

-There are no facilities on the beach itself, however, there are toilets in the Abererch Sands Holiday Park and at Plas Heli.
-The location between Pwllheli and Abererch means that are good public transport links.
+There are no facilities on the beach itself.
+However, there are toilets in the Abererch Sands Holiday Park and at Plas Heli.
+The location between Pwllheli and Abererch means that there are good public transport links.

 There is parking available at Plas Heli or around Pwllheli Marina.
 There is also parking at Abererch by the railway station.
 You can then take the short footpath through the dunes adjacent to the holiday park.